harikt/squid3/README.md

 2. Sim cards and mobile networks
 3. Provider
 4. Access point names
-5 a.
-Proxy => use your IP address
+6. Proxy => use your IP address
-5 b.
-Port  => The one you have given to squid
+7. Port  => The one you have given to squid
-5 c.
-Username => The one you created via `htpasswd -c /etc/squid3/passwd <username>` 5 d.
-Password => The password given for the above command
+8. Username => The one you created via `htpasswd -c /etc/squid3/passwd <username>`
+9. Password => The password given for the above command

 ## Configuration for Wifi